 Information Included In This E-mail:

 A. Action Items:

-1) CALL IMMEDIATELY (No later than 3:00 pm – Monday, April 16th) the member of the Assembly Education Committee according to the first letter of your Last Name as indicated in the alphabetized list below.
+1) CALL IMMEDIATELY (No later than 3:00 p.m. on Monday, April 16th) the member of the Assembly Education Committee according to the first letter of your last name as indicated in the alphabetized list below.

 “Please vote no on AB 2109 (by Pan).
 I oppose requiring parents to arrange an office visit to obtain a doctor’s signature as a new condition for exempting their child from vaccinations.”

 2) AFTER you have called, consider following up your call by emailing (or faxing) a brief letter.

 (Please refer to the “Opposition Points to Share with Legislators” for additional ideas that you could include if you can write a follow-up letter to email or fax.
 A brief one paragraph letter writing down what you told them in your phone call would be adequate.)